ecssiah/libgdx-and-jruby/README.md

 * DLTK Plugin
 * JRuby
 * Assets from this repository
-* A decent understanding of libGdx
+* libGdx, and a decent understanding of it

 Setup
 -----